 My passion for photography started back in the old days when I could afford my first Canon F1 camera.
 I was educated as a marine biologist at the University of Amsterdam and still love the undersea world.
 I started diving at 21 years old and became a CMAS certified diver in The Netherlands in 1982.
 I used my diving skills combined with my first steps as an underwater photographer to fulfill my graduation research in the Red Sea on Fire Corals (Millepora).

 Currently I am an experienced PADI Divemaster and Digital Underwater Photography Instructor.
 I dive and give courses in the Netherlands and try to make do as much dive traveling in holidays.

 I hope you will enjoy the photography and information on this site and wish you happy diving!

 I recently bought 2 flip-snoots for use on my Inon z240 flashes.
 These snoots are actually 3D printed and are very well designed.
-I can choose 3 different ‘modes’ from a broad beam to a narrow beam and best of it all, I can change freely underwater!
-Even...read more
+I can choose 3 different 'modes' from a broad beam to a narrow beam and best of it all, I can change freely underwater!
+Even if I want to...read more

 This summer I bought the 45 degree viewfinder from Inon for my Hugyfot underwater camera housing.
 I took it to Crete for diving mainly for better macro photography.
 It took me some dives to get used to it because you have to get comfortable with looking at 45 degree...read more